Mayor is taking a jab from president in stride

-Bio: Reid Pillifant is a political editor and reporter for Capital.
+Bio: Reid Pillifant is the deputy editor of POLITICO States.
 He was previously an editor and reporter at the New York Observer.
-Contact him at reid[at]capitalnewyork.com.
+Contact him at rpillifant[at]politico.com.

 A national Republican group is trying to exacerbate Andrew Cuomo's Moreland Commission problem.

 On Sunday morning, Sen. Chuck Schumer said he was "cautiously hopeful" that leaders in the Senate can negotiate an end to the current government shutdown.

 Brooklyn district attorney Charles (Joe) Hynes is receiving some very enthusiastic support from a handful of new Twitter users, who use stock photos for their avatars and appear to have devoted their accounts entirely to his campaign.

 State Senator Jeff Klein is being faulted for not doing enough to help advance environmental legislation in the senate.